cold-storage/hipq/state.md

 * state: initial
 * error: NONE

+In retry state error will be a description of the error.
+Retry state indicates that we had an error but we have decided to retry instead of transition to final state.

+Retry state will only transition to running state.

+* state: retry
+* error: some JSON or text indicating error

 In running state error will be the string NONE.
 The attempt field will be incremented on transition to running state.
 Running state indicates the app is trying to run the job.